glima93/maptile_pt_mun/readme.md

 `ssc intall spmap`

 For now, the only option to install this geography is manually.
-Download the zip file with the source folders and save it in PERSONAL/maptile_geographies, which is where maptile loads geographies automatically.
+Unzip "geo_pt_mun.rar" and save it in PERSONAL/maptile_geographies, which is where maptile loads geographies automatically.
+Alternatively you can save it in any folder in your computer and pass it on to the `, geofolder(folder_path)` option in the `maptile` command.

 ## Using the geography

  1. Choose your dataset wisely.
-Ensure it is at the municipality level, identified by official 4-digit DICO municipality codes for mainland Portugal.
-(There is a toy dataset in the folder.)
+Make sure it has data by municipality level, identified by official 4-digit DICO municipality codes for mainland Portugal.
+(There is a toy dataset in the "geo_pt_mun_creation" folder.)

 2. Choose the variable you want to map.

  3. Run maptile and specify the geography name (pt_mun):
     `maptile [varname], geo(pt_mun)`